kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Download_to_Go.md

 ### Background Downloading

-Background downloading is supported on both iOS and Android devices.
+Background downloading is supported on Android devices.

 ## Interruptions to Downloading